 Her ideal LA weekend involves surfing, followed by eating brunch with her wife somewhere recommended by Jonathan Gold.

-As Director of Communications, Eli builds brand awareness, advocacy and engagement for River LA.
+As Creative Director, Eli builds brand awareness, advocacy, and engagement for River LA.
 He works across the organization and with external partners to implement communication strategies that resonate with existing audiences, while also finding meaningful ways to engage new audiences with the river.